 Batteries and Bulbs in Hanover accepts fluorescent tubes for recycling for a small fee.

-See also compact fluorescent bulbs on this page.
+See also compact fluorescent bulbs on this page, and our Mercury page for town drop off information.

 Foam materials make a mess in the sorting facilities (as do plastic bags), so are not recyclable with your bottles and containers.
 Only rigid containers are acceptable in that stream.